tbfisher/packer-debian/README.md

 The variables `SSH_USERNAME` and `SSH_PASSWORD` can be used to change the default name & password from the default `vagrant`/`vagrant` respectively.

-The variable 'SSH_ROOT' can be set to true to grant root ssh access (so you can set vagrant config.ssh.username to root).
+The variable `SSH_ROOT` can be set to true to grant root ssh access (so you can set vagrant `config.ssh.username` to root).
 Default is false.

 The variable `INSTALL_VAGRANT_KEY` can be set to turn off installation of the default insecure vagrant key when the image is being used outside of vagrant.